CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_ibm/ibm_module1-1/ibm_module1-1.md

 ![image](images/ibm_001.png)

-Click "Next" to save reported categories and selected Virtual Agent.
+Click "Next" to save reported categories and the selected Virtual Agent.

 ## Tune - Tune for your Data

 Let's tune NeuralSeek for your data.

-- **(a)** Select preferred option for "Which of these looks more like your data?".
+- **(a)** Select the preferred option for "Which of these looks more like your data?".
 For this example, select "**Important phrases are surrounded by many lines of text that explain them.**".
     - The option "*Important phrases are surrounded by many lines of text that explain them*", describes data with more elaborate explanations with more extensive passages of text for a better understanding.
     - The option "*Important phrases are surrounded by only a line or two of relevant information*", describes data with concise coverage of key phrases with just a line or two of necessary context.
-- **(b)** Select preferred option that best describes your data requirements.
-For this example, select "**I want give lots of information to the LLM, and give it leeway to decide the answer.**"
+- **(b)** Select the preferred option that best describes your data requirements.
+For this example, select "**I want to give lots of information to the LLM, and give it leeway to decide the answer.**"
-- **(c)** Select preferred option that best describes your data currency.
+- **(c)** Select the preferred option that best describes your data currency.
 For this example, select "**All of my documents are current and relevant.**".
     - The option "*All of my documents are current and relevant*", describes data that is up-to-date.
     - The option "*I have lots of old documents or blog posts, some with conflicting information.
-I need NeuralSeek to help with date prioritization*", describes data that may have there are conflicting or irrelevant details across different sources or documents.
+I need NeuralSeek to help with date prioritization*", describes data that may have conflicting or irrelevant details across different sources or documents.

 Click "Next" to save reported tuning configurations.